How to Effectively Communicate with Frontline Employees

 High response rates matter because they ensure your feedback represents your actual workforce, not just the most vocal subset.
 When only 30% of workers respond to surveys, you're getting feedback from a specific demographic that might not reflect the majority's experience.

 Relying on managers to informally collect feedback creates inherent bias.
 Managers filter feedback through their own perspectives.
 They might downplay criticism of their own leadership.
-They might emphasize issues that matter to them personally.
-And some managers are simply better listeners than others, creating inconsistent feedback quality across locations.
+And some managers are simply better listeners than others.

 Act on the Feedback You Receive